HIMX — Himax Technologies, Inc.

 1. Key Financial Results and Metrics

-- Q4 Revenue: $203.1 million, up 2% sequentially, aligning with guidance.
+- Q4 Revenue: $203.1 million, up 2% sequentially, exceeding flat guidance.

-- Gross Margin: 30.4%, consistent with previous quarter (30.2%).
+- Gross Margin: 30.4%, consistent with guidance and slightly up from 30.2% in Q3 2025.

-- Profit: $6.3 million or $0.036 per diluted ADS, at the high end of guidance ($0.02 to $0.04).
+- Profit: $6.3 million (or $0.036 per diluted ADS), at the high end of guidance ($0.02 to $0.04).

-- Operating Profit: $6.8 million, operating margin of 3.4%, improved from -0.3% in Q3 but down from 9.7% YoY.
+- Operating Profit: $6.8 million, with an operating margin of 3.4%, improving from negative 0.3% in Q3 but down from 9.7% in Q4 2024.

-- Full Year 2025 Revenue: $832.2 million, down 8.2% from 2024.
+- Full Year 2025 Revenue: $832.2 million, an 8.2% decline from 2024.

-- Net Profit for 2025: $43.9 million or $0.25 per diluted ADS, down from $79.8 million or $0.46 in 2024.
+- Net Profit for 2025: $43.9 million ($0.25 per diluted ADS), down from $79.8 million ($0.46 per diluted ADS) in 2024.

 2. Strategic Updates and Business Highlights